-Code IW
+Target

-Target hostile religion Results Of course, a re-
+hostile religion

 Of course, a reason must exist for a Holy War, or no one will come.
 Heretics, pagan invasions, infidels on the rampage and Attila the Hun are all good excuses.
 Crusades against tree rot or against the wearing of hats indoors are not likely to stir up any support.

-In addition to random events (which may provoke a Crusade) and the Holy Cities rule (see Section [9.7]), each religion's Primate may call a Crusade of his own volition.
-On a solely Primate initiated Crusade, however, each nation of that religion must choose whether it will go on purposes.
+In addition to random events (which may provoke a Crusade) and the Holy Cities rule (see Section [9,8]), each religion's Primate may call a Crusade of his own volition.

+On a solely Primate initiated Crusade, however, each nation of that religion must choose whether it will go on Crusade.
+If they do, then they receive a certain number of "religious troops" that must be used for Crusading purposes.

 Further any three (or more) monarchs of the religion that rule nations with a Religious Strength of 8 or more call may for a Crusade, even if the Primate does not.
 And, like all other Primate powers, if it is misused then its effects will dwindle away.

-Crusade.
-If they do, then they receive a certain number of

-"religious troops" that must be used for Crusading